SoftwareAG/c8y-docs/content/machine-learning/anomaly-detection-bundle/anomaly-detection-using-smartphone.md

 #### Data collection with Machine Learning Workbench (MLW)

 1. Follow the steps described in [Machine Learning Workbench > Upload a project](/machine-learning/web-app-mlw/#upload-a-project) and upload the *AnomalyDetectionDemoProject.zip* project to MLW.
-This creates a new project named **AnomalyDetectionDemoProject_uuid**, which has a total of 6 resources.
+This creates a new project named **AnomalyDetectionDemoProject_{UUID}**, where `UUID` is a system generated unique identifier.
+This project has a total of 6 resources.
 You will get 3 files in the **Data** folder and 3 files in the **Code** folder.

 2. You can either download the recorded measurements of your smartphone or use the data provided within the project for model-building purposes.